 The programme of "Universitiy-Business Partnership Programme" is intended to promote in particular this transfer of knowledge between higher education institutions and the industry in order to contribute to the interlinking of institutions of higher education and the industry and to expand the dialogue.
 In the medium term, the programme contributes to ensuring that higher education is better adapted to the requirements and developments of the labour market.
 The transfer of knowledge between university and industry is to be promoted so that graduates are better able to meet the requirements and trends of the labour market.
 Within the framework of the funded partnerships, sustainable structures of cooperation between the participating institutions and economic partners are to be established.

-In the context of the Training and Employment Special Initiative, the Programme shall contribute to the strengthening of the work-based approach to higher education in the following countries and thematic areas relevant to the Special Initiative:
+In the context of the Special Initiative on Training and Job Creation, the Programme shall contribute to the strengthening of the work-based approach to higher education in the following countries and thematic areas relevant to the Special Initiative:

 -Ethiopia: Textile industry, food processing industry